zpb4/Synthetic-Forecast-v2-FIRO-DISES/README.md

 ## Workflow
 ### 1. Data Processing
-Note: Specification of the 'loc' variable in these scripts will process all associated sites Processes the forecast and observation data to standard R data structures for Period of Record (POR) hindcast and shorter run for the 1986 event:
+Note: Specification of the 'loc' variable in these scripts will process all associated sites Processes the forecast and observation data to standard R data structures for Period of Record (POR) hindcast:
 1) ./src/data_processing.R
    - all HEFS and observations data files for POR
-2) ./src/data_processing_hefs86.R
-   - only HEFS for a short period around the early Feb extreme event in 1986

 ### 2. Optimization
 Note: Must specify the 'loc' variable for the overall location and the 'keysite_name' variable for the site used to condition the kNN sampling.
 Other user defined parameters are set to the default used in the study, including '5fold-test' for the fully out-of-sample 5-fold procedure outlined in the manuscript.